iib0011/omni-tools/README.md

 Welcome to **OmniTools**, a self-hosted alternative to OnlineTools.com.

 This project offers a variety of online tools to help with everyday tasks, all available for free and open for community contributions.
-We want it to be complete.
+Whether you are manipulating images, crunching numbers, or coding, OmniTools has you covered.
 Please don't forget to star the repo to support us.
 Here is the [demo](https://omnitools.netlify.app/) website.